xerial/sbt-pack/README.md

 ### Example projects

 See also [examples](https://github.com/xerial/sbt-pack/tree/master/examples) folder in the source code.
-It contains several example Scala projects.
+It contains several Scala project examples using sbt-pack.